 Keene's Roadway Safety Action Plan builds on existing city plans such as the Keene Comprehensive Master Plan and the Complete Streets Policy.
 It underscores community engagement and collaboration to ensure safety is embedded in all projects and policies, with the ambitious goal of achieving zero roadway fatalities and serious injuries by 2045.
-By aligning with city and regional initiatives, the Roadway Safety Action Plan creates a strong framework for development, transportation safety, and community collaboration to enhance safety and foster a connected community.
+A robust data analysis that identified the most severe crashes in the City was paired with city and regional initiatives and community input to inform the priorities and projects in the Keene Roadway Safety Action Plan.
+This data-driven approach reinforces a strong framework for development, transportation safety, and community collaboration to enhance safety and foster a connected Keene.